istio/istio.io/content/docs/examples/advanced-gateways/wildcard-egress-hosts/index.md

 In this section you deploy an egress gateway with an SNI proxy in addition to the standard Istio Envoy proxy.
 This example uses [Nginx](http://nginx.org) for the SNI proxy, although any SNI proxy that is capable of routing traffic according to arbitrary, not-preconfigured, SNI values would do.
-The SNI proxy will listen on port `8443`, although you an use any port other than the ports specified for the egress `Gateway` and for the `VirtualServices` bound to it.
+The SNI proxy will listen on port `8443`, although you can use any port other than the ports specified for the egress `Gateway` and for the `VirtualServices` bound to it.
 The SNI proxy will forward the traffic to port `443`.